pulumi/docs/content/docs/reference/pkg/equinix-metal/vlan.md

 ---
 title: "Vlan"
-title_tag: "Resource Vlan | Package equinix-metal"
+title_tag: "Resource Vlan | Package Equinix Metal"
-meta_desc: "Explore the Vlan resource of the equinix-metal package, including examples, input properties, output properties, lookup functions, and supporting types.
+meta_desc: "Explore the Vlan resource of the Equinix Metal package, including examples, input properties, output properties, lookup functions, and supporting types.
 Provides a resource to allow users to manage Virtual Networks in their projects."
 ---